Dalmatian Coast Walking & Hiking Tour

 Orebic (1 night) In the center of town, a family-run beachside inn surrounded by mountains. (pool, spa)

-Pucisca, Brac Island (1 night) Set on the waterfront, a welcoming Renaissance family palace and registered cultural monument dating from 1497.
+Pucisca, Brac Island (1 night) A welcoming Renaissance family palace on the waterfront and a registered cultural monument dating from 1497.

 This Trip Is Rated Level 1-3